grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ## Data source-managed alert rules

+Data source-managed alert rules can be used for Grafana Mimir or Grafana Loki data sources which have been configured to support rule creation.

-Data source-managed alert rules can improve query performance via [recording rules](#recording-rules) and ensure high-availability and fault tolerance when implementing a distributed architecture.
+They can improve query performance via [recording rules](#recording-rules) and ensure high-availability and fault tolerance when implementing a distributed architecture.

-They are only supported for Prometheus-based or Loki data sources with the Ruler API enabled.
+They are only supported for Grafana Mimir or Grafana Loki data sources with the Ruler API enabled.
 For more information, refer to the [Loki Ruler API](/docs/loki/<GRAFANA_VERSION>/api/#ruler) or [Mimir Ruler API](/docs/mimir/<GRAFANA_VERSION>/references/http-api/#ruler).

 {{< figure src="/media/docs/alerting/mimir-managed-alerting-architecture-v2.png" max-width="750px" caption="Mimir-managed alerting architecture" >}}

 1. Alert rules are created and stored within the data source itself.
-1. Alert rules can only query Prometheus-based data.
+2. Alert rules can only query Prometheus-based data.
 It can use either queries or [recording rules](#recording-rules).
-1. Alert rules are evaluated by the Alert Rule Evaluation Engine.
+3. Alert rules are evaluated by the Alert Rule Evaluation Engine.
-1. Firing and resolved alert instances are forwarded to [handle their notifications](ref:notifications).
+4. Firing and resolved alert instances are forwarded to [handle their notifications](ref:notifications).

 ## Recording rules